Complexity of simple modules over the Lie superalgebra $\mathfrak{osp}(k|2)$: Preliminaries

 The category of $\fg$-supermodules is described in \cite{BKN1} but we give a brief definition.
 Let $U(\fg)$ be the universal enveloping superalgebra.
-The objects in the aforementioned category are all left $U(\fg)$-modules which are $\Z_2$-graded vector spaces $M=M_{\0}\oplus M_{\1}$ satisfying $U(g)_rM_s\subseteq M_{r+s}$ for all $r,\,s\in \Z_2$.
-However, in this paper, we only consider the full subcategory of all finite-dimensional $\fg$-supermodules.
+The objects in the aforementioned category are all left $U(\fg)$-modules which are $\Z_2$-graded vector spaces $M=M_{\0}\oplus M_{\1}$ satisfying $U(\fg)_rM_s\subseteq M_{r+s}$ for all $r,\,s\in \Z_2$.
+For $\fg=\osp(k|2)$ ($k>2$), we only consider the full subcategory, $\F$ (as in \cite{BKN2,BKN3}), of all finite-dimensional $\fg$-supermodules.
 Note that these are completely reducible over $\fg_{\0}$ since $\fg_{\0}$ is semisimple and hence this aligns with the work done in \cite{BKN1} and \cite{H}.
 For simplicity, we will from now on use the term ``module" with the understanding that the prefix ``super'' is implicit.